sqlalchemy/sqlalchemy-collectd/README.rst

-The statistics themselves are labeled ``count-<name>`` or ``derive-<name>``, which correspond to pre-supplied collectd types ``count`` and ``derive`` (see the sidebar for what this is about).
-The stats labeled ``count`` are integers representing the current count of a resource or activity:
+The statistics themselves are labeled ``count-<name>`` or ``derive-<name>``, which correspond to pre-supplied collectd types ``count`` and ``derive`` (see "collectd types" below for why the naming is done this way).
+The stats labeled ``count`` are integers representing the current count of a resource or
+activity:

 * ``count-checkedin`` - current number of connections that are checked in to the connection pool